IELTS Speaking

 1 : 1 Interview

-General topic questions about your home, work/study plus two sets of 4 short answer questions
+Questions about home, work/study plus two topic sets (8 questions total)

 Part 3 — Discussion